colbywight/Numerical-Analysis/NewtonBisectionHybrid.md

         int cnt = 0;
         double x1 = 0;

-        // do four iterations of bisect and one of then one of newtons method
+        // do four iterations of bisect and then one of newtons method
-        // to see if the error become smaller. while (error > newError  && cnt < maxIter) {
+        // to see if the error becomes smaller. while (error > newError  && cnt < maxIter) {
             //for (int i = 0; i < 4; i++){
             vect = bisectMod(a, b, "1");